LocLuong26/LocLuong26.github.io/index.md

 * Lab 5

-    Lab 5, part 3, because with the knowledge we had then, we were able to complete a complex code to compute a game of BLackjack.
+    Lab 5, part 3, because with the knowledge we had then, we were able to complete a complex code to compute a game of Blackjack.
 We used command line arguments and artthmetic computing to recognize face cards and number cards.
 This was the first time I had strugglerd with using arithmetic operators, but the experience was fun over all.
 * Lab 2
     Lab 2, part 2, taught me early on they syntax is a fundamental step in creating efiicint and credible code.
 This lab part helped me build habit in always remembering to double check my syntax and to rewrite incorrect code.
 I think that this lab helpe me build confidence and will continue to remind me theimportance of syntax down my carrer.
 * Lab 9